 Fast adapters:

-- Experimented with AI tools immediately
+- Experimented with AI tools immediately, pushing them to 100% automation

 Slow adapters: